 Draft Timer: 60 seconds per pick or 120 seconds per pick

-All live drafts are held in our online draft room that can be accessed on either a mobile device or through the website.
-You can access the live draft room at any point after signing up for the league.
+All Fast Drafts are held in our online draft room that can be accessed on either a mobile device or through the website on desktop.
+You can access the draft room at any point after signing up for the league.
 Your draft order will be randomly generated one hour prior to its scheduled start (or once it fills if start time is under an hour).
 During the draft, commissioners can pause, resume, rewind picks, or adjust the draft clock and team selections as needed.
 If you do not make a pick before the draft timer has expired, the system will select the top-ranked player in your queue.
 Or if your queue is empty, the top-ranked player from the remaining available player pool will be selected.
 In addition, if you fail to make picks before the draft timer expires in 2 or more consecutive rounds, you will automatically be placed on auto-draft, which must be manually turned off.
 Also, if you are late to the draft room for the start of the draft, you will be put on auto-draft, which must be manually turned off upon entering the draft room.

 Draft Timer: 1 hour, 2 hours, or 6 hours

-Depending on your league's timer, once the draft has started, you will have either 1, 2, or 6 hours (when on the clock) to make each pick, and you will be able to move players in and out of the queue for reference, or for use with the auto-draft feature.
-If you do not make a pick before your timer has expired, the system will select the top-ranked player in your queue.
-Or if your queue is empty, the top-ranked player from the remaining available player pool will be selected.
-In addition, if you fail to pick before the draft timer expires in 1 or more consecutive rounds, you will automatically be put on auto-draft, which must be manually turned off.
+Depending on your league’s timer, once the draft has started, you will have either 1, 2, or 6 hours (when on the clock) to make each pick.
+Throughout the draft, you will be able to move players in and out of the queue for reference, or for use with the auto-draft feature.

 If you do not make a pick before your timer has expired, the system will select the top-ranked player in your queue.
 Or if your queue is empty, the top-ranked player from the remaining available player pool will be selected.
-In addition, if you fail to pick before the draft timer expires in 1 or more consecutive rounds, you will automatically be put on auto-draft, which must be manually turned off.
+In addition, if you fail to pick before the draft timer expires in 2 or more consecutive rounds, you will automatically be put on auto-draft, which must be manually turned off.

 TNF/FNF players can still be drafted after their game is finalized.
 But please note, you are only awarded their points if they are drafted into a starting roster position.
 If any TNF/FNF player is drafted as a reserve/bench player, you will not be able to move them into your starting lineup, and they will be awarded 0 points for the current week.